-There are several different units which can be used to express the angular acceleration:
+There are several different units that can be used to express the angular acceleration:

-- the most common is units of angle per second squared (e.g.
+- the most common are units of angle per second squared (e.g.

 °/s²).
 This unit illustrates well the meaning of the angular acceleration since the linear acceleration is expressed in

-- sometimes we omit numerator leaving only the
+- sometimes, we omit the numerator leaving only the

 - because angular velocity can be expressed in hertz